 Lawsuit Seeks Punitive Damages

-The lawsuit seeks a jury trial and compensation including punitive damages and attorneys’ fees.
-The lawsuit states that after several yeas of consumer frustration, on Dec.
+The lawsuit seeks a jury trial and compensation, including punitive damages and attorneys’ fees.
+It states that after several years of consumer frustration, on Dec.
 20, 2017, Apple admitted to “one of the largest consumer frauds in history, affecting hundreds of millions of mobile devices across the globe.”
-In April 2018, a judicial panel ordered the consolidation of 61 similar lawsuits.
-It isn’t clear if this one will be grouped with others as well.

 Apple ultimately apologized to iPhone owners in December 2017 for a lack of transparency.
 The company slashed prices on out-of-warranty battery replacements and later delivered software updates that expanded data and allowed people to reduce instances of throttling.